pwnjack/gulpfile-bower/README.md

     bower install magnific-popup

-If you want you can set them as dependencies in your bower.json file by adding the --save-dev option, so for you next similar projects, you can instead run:
+If you want you can set them as dependencies in your bower.json file by adding the --save-dev option, so for you next similar projects, you can use this bower.json and instead run just:

     bower install